veithweilnhammer/chatbot-one-shot-psychiatric-triage/README.md

 ---
 ## Repository status

-This repository has been created to accompany the manuscript.
+This repository has been created to accompany the above manuscript.

 The study code, psychiatric vignette corpus, model outputs, clinician ratings, and analysis files will be made publicly available here **at the time of publication**.